SirVicmas/phase-1-tourify-app-project/README.md

    });

-Leaving Reviews: Users can type a review in the review input field and click the "Add Review" button to leave a review for an attraction.
-The updateReviewList function adds the new review to the review list.
+Leaving Reviews: When a user adds a review or asks a question, the app updates the local data, sends a PATCH request to the server to update the attraction data, and saves the updated data to localStorage

 Asking Inquiries: Users can ask questions about attractions by typing a question in the inquiry input field and clicking the "Ask" button.
 The updateInquiryList function adds the new inquiry to the inquiry list.